harrison7/startup/README.md

 - **DB/Login** - Store users and high scores in database.
 Register and login users.
 Credentials securely stored in database.
 Can't play unless authenticated.
 - **WebSocket** - Each time a new heaviest element is reached, the leaderboard is updated for all players
 - **React** - Application ported to use the React web framework.

+### HTML deliverable
+For this deliverable I built out the structure of my application using HTML.

+- **HTML pages** - There are three HTML pages: login, the game, and a guide
+- **Links** - The login page automatically links to the game page.
+All pages have links to all other pages in the header.
+- **Text** - There is multiple text throughout the page, especially on the guide page.
+- **Images** - There are images in the guide page and the game page
+- **DB/Login** - There is an input box and submit button for login.
+The save data and leaderboard position for the game is saved on an account through the database
+- **WebSocket** - The leaderboards are updated in real time.